 Now that you’re jonesing for broccoli’s pale cousin, here’s a handy guide to cauliflower starters, soups, sides, and entrees across metro Phoenix.

 They’ve got gluten-free cauliflower crust at Fired Pie, as well as Venezia’s, Upper Crust Pizza Patio & Wine Bar, and Zesty Zzeeks — which also has a broccoli cheddar crust, just FYI.
-You can even order the spanakopita — gluten-free cauliflower crust topped with spinach, lemon, garlic, kalamata olives, and a myriad of cheeses like feta, fontina, asiago, and herb Parmesan — at Alamo Drafthouse locations in Tempe and Chandler.
+You can even order the spanakopita — gluten-free cauliflower crust topped with spinach, lemon, garlic, kalamata olives, and a myriad of cheeses like feta, fontina, asiago, and herb Parmesan — at Alamo Drafthouse locations in Tempe, Chandler, and Gilbert.

 And whether or not you believe soup is a meal, you can find the Wisconsin cauliflower soup at Café Zupas with whole heads of cauliflower blended with cheddar and pepper Jack cheese.